Skip to main content

 • Using GIRFT to improve cancer outcomes in your hospital - Mark Cheetham

-• Debate: This House believes that CME should be an available option for every cancer MDT - Jim Khan (proposing) and James Read (opposing)
+• Debate: This house believes that CME with central ligation should be an available option for every right sided cancer in the MDT - Jim Khan (proposing) and James Read (opposing)

 14.00-15.30